MikeHake/trestle/README.md

 # Trestle

-This is a reference architecture for an enterprise multi tenant web application.
+This is a example architecture for a full stack, multi tenant web application.
 The technology stack includes:

 * ReactJS Frontend
 * AWS Lambda hosting a GraphQL API secured behind a AWS API Gateway